-All students who wish to receive Federal Financial Aid while attending Glenville State College must meet all of the requirements of this policy.
+All students who wish to receive Federal and State Financial Aid while attending Glenville State College must meet all of the requirements of this policy.
 Compliance with these standards will be measured on all enrolled students at the end of the spring semester and will include transfer credits.
-The funds affected by the policy are Federal Pell Grant, Federal Supplemental Education Opportunity Grant, Federal College Work Study, Federal Direct Loan, West Virginia Grant, and HEAPS.